from small one page howto to huge articles all in one place

 DESCRIPTION

-This function handles transfers on all the added handles that need attention in an non-blocking fashion.
+This function performs transfers on all the added handles that need attention in a non-blocking fashion.
+The easy handles have previously been added to the multi handle with curl_multi_add_handle(3).

-When an application has found out there's data available for the multi_handle or a timeout has elapsed, the application should call this function to read/write whatever there is to read or write right now etc. curl_multi_perform(3) returns as soon as the reads/writes are done.
-This function does not require that there actually is any data available for reading or that data can be written, it can be called just in case.
-It will write the number of handles that still transfer data in the second argument's integer-pointer.
+When an application has found out there is data available for the multi_handle or a timeout has elapsed, the application should call this function to read/write whatever there is to read or write right now etc. curl_multi_perform(3) returns as soon as the reads/writes are done.
+This function does not require that there actually is any data available for reading or that data can be written, it can be called as a precaution.
+It stores the number of handles that still transfer data in the second argumentaqs integer-pointer.

-If the amount of running_handles is changed from the previous call (or is less than the amount of easy handles you've added to the multi handle), you know that there is one or more transfers less "running".
+If the amount of running_handles is changed from the previous call (or is less than the amount of easy handles you have added to the multi handle), you know that there is one or more transfers less "running".
 You can then call curl_multi_info_read(3) to get information about each individual completed transfer, and that returned info includes CURLcode and more.
-If an added handle fails very quickly, it may never be counted as a running_handle.
+If an added handle fails quickly, it may never be counted as a running_handle.
+You could use curl_multi_info_read(3) to track actual status of the added handles in that case.

 When running_handles is set to zero (0) on the return of this function, there is no longer any transfers in progress.